 Within the Department of Psychology of Conflict, Risk and Safety, my work aligns with the theme “The Antecedents of Risky, Antisocial and Criminal Behavior”.

 Within the Department of Work and Social Psychology (Applied Social Psychology) at Maastricht University my work aligns with the research line “Socio-Economic Health Inequities”.

 From 2018 to 2019 I was a PhD-candidate in the ERC-funded project 'Crime & Time' at the Department of Psychology of Conflict, Risk and Safety.
 The project focussed on the question if adverse socio-environmental factors during childhood - such as experiencing violence and having criminal/delinquent peers - have an effect on long-term and short-term decision-making.
 The project used longitudinal data on the life-course development of violence and crime from The Zurich Project on the Social Development from Childhood to Adulthood (z-proso).

 decision-making; health behaviour; risk-taking; anti-social behaviour; temporal discounting; evolutionary-developmental psychology; social cognition

 Experimental designs and statistical methods that I'm currently using or have used in the past:

-Structural Equation Modelling; longitudinal modelling; decision-making experiments using fMRI; EEG; heart-rate; skin-conductance; taste and hedonic perception.
+Virtual Reality; Structural Equation Modelling; longitudinal data analysis and modelling; event-related designs/decision-making experiments using fMRI; EEG; heart-rate; skin-conductance; taste and hedonic perception.